What does self-sabotaging mean when it comes to personal finances? (Quick ways to help yourself)

-This involves rewarding yourself for your successes and achievements, as well as using negative reinforcement to discourage you from engaging in self-sabotaging behaviour.
+This involves rewarding yourself for your successes and achievements and using negative reinforcement to discourage you from engaging in self-sabotaging behaviour.

-If you have a bad habit of procrastinating, for example, you could leave yourself a note on the fridge reminding you why it is important that you do whatever task it is that needs doing.
+If you have a bad habit of procrastinating, for example, you could leave a note on the fridge reminding you why it is important that you do whatever task it needs doing.
 You could then reward yourself with your favourite TV.

 Self-sabotage is a very common issue when it comes to personal finances.
 Learning how to recognize this destructive behaviour and putting strategies in place to help overcome it can go a long way towards helping you achieve your financial goals.

 The effects of self-sabotaging behaviour on personal finances